-1. Unmount the snapshot with this command:
+- Unmount the snapshot with this command: umount /mnt/db\snap - Destroy the snapshot with lvremove: lvremove VG\POSTGRES/snap

-'''

-umount /mt/db_snap

-'''

-2. Destroy the snapshot with lvremove:

-'''

-Ivremove VG_POSTGRES/snap

-'''

 We can use the same lvcreate utility that helped us provision the PostgreSQL volume.
-We start the command with the -1 parameter set to 100%FREE to use any unallocated space in the VG_POSTGRES volume group.
+We start the command with the -l parameter set to 100%FREE to use any unallocated space in the VG\POSTGRES volume group.
 While we can specify sizes in MB or GB with the -L setting, we really only need to do this if we plan on creating multiple snapshots.

 The -s parameter makes this volume a snapshot, which causes LVM to base its contents on those of another volume.
-Thus, we specify VG_POSTGRES/LV_DATA as the origin volume group and volume we want to use for the snapshot.
+Thus, we specify VG\POSTGRES/LV\DATA as the origin volume group and volume we want to use for the snapshot.
 We also use the -n parameter to set the name of the new volume to snap, making our intentions more obvious.

 With the volume created, we simply need to mount it to access the contents.
-A quick mkdir later, we have a location in /mnt/db_snap, where we can find the files after mounting.
+A quick mkdir later, we have a location in /mnt/db snap, where we can find the files after mounting.